Tox-Archive/Tox-STS/STS.md

 ###DNS Discovery (should be reworded)
 A DNS discovery ID goes in the following format: user@domain.
 Users should not enter a DNS discovery ID in any way they don't normally add a Tox ID, clients should be able to figure out what is what.
 On adding a DNS discovery ID, a client must resolve a DNS TXT record for the value user._tox.domain.
 In this case the @ is replaced with _tox, allowing the use of subdomains while ensuring a record is a Tox record.
 Typical records lack spaces, though clients should be able to deal with oddly formatted cases.
 Clients are also encouraged to check DNSSEC, though this is not a requirement.

 The Tox:// URI has 2 versions, tox1 and tox2.
 Tox2 attempts to stop dns request spamming and dns poisoning attacks by using the a form of the nospam as a unique pin.
+Use of tox1 is **depreciated**, and use is **strongly discouraged**.

 ####tox1
 The value of a Tox DNS record goes v=version;id=Tox ID, where the version is tox1,and id is the users Tox ID.
 A client then follows the standard tox:// schema.
 Typical records lack spaces, though clients should be able to deal with oddly formatted cases.